 In a world of tiered service offerings and freemium models, the most successful products are those that seamlessly transition between the different levels.

-I liken the level of Power BI to the shell of a hermit crab.
+Power BI is just like the shell of a hermit crab.

 A hermit crab’s shell does not grow with the crab.
 The crab needs to look for a larger shell periodically as it grows and gets bigger.